Gemstone5-rx/simple_shell/README.md

 If no argument is given to cd the command must be interpreted like cd $HOME You have to handle the command cd -
-You have to update the environment variable PWD when you change directory man chdir, man getcwd1. ;
+You have to update the environment variable PWD when you change directory man chdir, man getcwd

+11. ;
 #advanced
 Simple shell 1.0 +
-Handle the commands separator ;12. && and ||
+Handle the commands separator;

+12. && and ||
 #advanced
 Simple shell 1.0 +
 Handle the && and || shell logical operators